 -

-The stock is currently trading at $564.77, which is close to its 12-month high of $576.94, suggesting strong investor confidence and potential for further growth.
+The stock is currently trading around $582, which is near its 12-month high, suggesting strong market interest and potential for further growth.

 -